Zach-Sten/py_anndata_visualizer/README.md

 Manual lasso/polygon/rectangle/circle selections can now be saved to `adata.uns['manual_masks']` and imported back, preserving groups and cell indices across sessions.
 Selection labels display at centroids on the canvas.

 ### UI Reorganization
 The sidebar is reorganized with a **Color By** parent section containing **GEX (gene)** and **Observations** subsections. **Masks** contains **Manual Selection** and **Regions**.
 All subsections are independently collapsible.
+Feedback is welcome on how to improve these!

 #### Known problems:
-Working to resolve an issue where when switching between layouts region maks and manual masks are not tracking with cores.
-There's also a small glitch in loading large datasets and occasionally a glitch requiring user to click at the bottom of the graph to extend the canvas out all the way.
-Heatmap tool can be glitchy and sometimes reappear when recoloring cells.
+1. Working to resolve an issue where when switching between layouts region maks and manual masks are not tracking with cores.
+2. There's also a small glitch in loading large datasets and occasionally a glitch requiring user to click at the bottom of the graph to extend the canvas out all the way.
+3. Heatmap tool can be glitchy and sometimes reappear when recoloring cells.
 Planning to resolve in 0.3.1 coming soon.
+4. Currently working to implement a watch dog for data loading.
+There is sometimes an issue (depending on size of dataset) where chunk loading pauses and won't reconnect.

 ---